Lifestyle

 🇨🇳 Chinese Nationals

-China activated its consular protection system during the crisis.
-Nearly 300 Chinese nationals were safely brought from Dubai to Guangzhou on the night of March 4, and Air China, China Eastern, China Southern, and Hainan Airlines gradually resumed UAE routes from March 5.
-China-embassy Chinese nationals in need of assistance were directed to contact their nearest embassy or consulate, or call the 12308 consular protection hotline — China’s dedicated overseas citizens assistance line, available 24/7.
+China operates a consular protection system for its nationals abroad, reachable through the 12308 hotline and the embassy’s WeChat channel.
+Keeping your details registered helps the embassy contact you if it needs to.
+Chinese nationals in need of assistance were directed to contact their nearest embassy or consulate, or call the 12308 consular protection hotline, China’s dedicated overseas citizens assistance line, available 24/7.

 Chinese Embassy Abu Dhabi: +971 2 443 4276 Chinese Consulate Dubai: +971 4 394 4733 Consular protection hotline: 12308 (global, 24/7) Follow: Official WeChat and website of the Chinese Embassy in UAE